callumpoole/2015-3D-Pong/README.md

 | Move Mouse    | Pivot View                          |
 | 1, 2, 3       | Change View Mode                    |
 | Space         | Reset the game after player has won |

+Steps to run:

+1) open cmd, nagivate to that dir
+2) Type in: premake5 vs2015
+3) Open newest VS, upgrade the project version

+(I'm lazy to upgrade this old project further)